What is Dyslexia?

 As many as one in five students have dyslexia.
 Undiagnosed or without special instruction, dyslexia can lead to frustration, school failure, and low self-esteem.
 The common myths about dyslexia are that dyslexics read backwards and reverse words and letters.
 While these characteristics may be part of the problem with some individuals, they are NOT the most common or important attributes.

 Dyslexia is not a disease!
 The word dyslexia comes from the Greek language and means poor language.
-Individuals with dyslexia have trouble with reading, writing, spelling, and/or math although they have the ability and have had the opportunities to learn.
+Individuals with dyslexia have trouble with reading, writing, spelling, and/or math.
+Although they have the ability and have had the opportunities to learn but still cannot read/ or read on grade level.
 Individuals with dyslexia can learn; they just learn in a different way.
 Often these individuals, who have talented and productive minds, are said to have a language learning difference.

 The National Institutes of Health (NIH) has declared the lack of ability to read to be a public health issue.